ETUC STAND Project for clean cabin air

 Technical Committee (TC) 436 of the of the European Committee for Standardization (CEN) worked on the elaboration of a European standard - EN17436 - ‘Cabin Air Quality on Civil Aircraft: Chemical Compounds’.
 The aim was to define the requirements for chemical compounds in the cabin air of civil aircrafts, in order to provide technical solutions for cleaner and safer cabin air.

 The ETUC participated in CEN/TC 436, since the beginning of its work, alongside the European Transport Federation (ETF), the Global Cabin Air Quality Executive (GCAQE), and independent consumer campaigners, to ensure that the concerns raised by air crew were properly addressed in the European standard.
 This work took several years, due to delays and interruptions by the airplane industry.
 At final enquiry stage, the document was approved by CEN members.
-However, rather than being adopted as a standard, the work was downgraded to a 'technical report'.
+However, rather than being adopted as a standard, the work was downgraded to a 'technical report', also with the new designator/number CEN/TR 17904:2022.
 In practice, this means the report provides guidance and recommendationsrather than specific requirements which would have otherwise incentivised industry to invest and adapt the design of their aircrafts for improvements in the health and safety of flying staff.

 Importantly, while only at the level of guidance, the report provides critical recommendations that if implemented, would promote safer and cleaner cabin air: